MarkMichos/1337-Scheme/README.md

 ###via Package Control###

 1. Make sure you already have Package Control installed
-2. Choose Install Package from the Command Palette (Ctrl+Shift+P on Windows/Linux, ⇧⌘P on OS X)
+2. Choose Install Package from the Command Palette (Ctrl+Shift+P on Windows/Linux, ⇧⌘P on iOS)
 3. Select 1337 Color Scheme and press Enter

 ###or Manual Installation###

 1. Download the 1337.tmTheme file
-2. Browse Packages from the Command Palette (Ctrl+Shift+P on Windows/Linux, ⇧⌘P on OS X)
+2. Browse Packages from the Command Palette (Ctrl+Shift+P on Windows/Linux, ⇧⌘P on iOS)
 3. Copy the .tmTheme file to Packages